nandac/letterloom/tests/test-invalid-from-contact/test.typ

       (
         name: "Sir Austin Dimbleby"
       )
-    ),
-    enclosures: (
-      label: calc.ceil(3.14),
-      encl-list: "enclosure one"
-    ),
+    )
   )),
-  "panicked with: \"enclosure label '4' must be a string or content block.\"" )
+  "panicked with: \"from name must be a string or content block.\"" )

 #assert.eq(
   catch(() => letterloom(
-    none,
+    none, // value for doc
     from: (
-      name: "The Dimbleby Family",
+      name: calc.ceil(1.2),
       address: [The Lodge \
                 Cheswick Village \
                 Middle Upton \